oojo12/grid-center-track/README.md

 # Set Up Environment
 The below commands can be used to set up the necessary environment.
 First we will set the variable CenterTrack_ROOT=/path/to/clone/CenterTrack.
 After doing that the code below should work for setting up the environment.

-**For now you will manually have to convert from torch.hub import load_state_dict_from_url to from torchvision.models.utils import load_state_dict_from_url for this code to run.
-This change can be made in the /CenterTrack/src/lib/model/networks/backbones directory**

 ```
 # Grid.ai Virtual Environment.
 These are modified from the steps at https://github.com/xingyizhou/CenterTrack/blob/master/readme/INSTALL.md